 Contractor: Hugger Brothers of Montgomery, Alabama.

 Description: The building faces east and is a two story yellow colored brick, cast stone and concrete structure.
-The building is located on spacious landscaped grounds and the east front has a projecting porch with three large arches and balcony on the second story.
+The building is located on landscaped grounds in the center of Live Oak.
+The east front has a projecting porch with three large arches and balcony on the second story.
 A wide belt between the two stories wraps around the building.
 A large square brick clock tower rises above the east entrance with clock at the top and surmounted by a green colored copper dome.
 The north and south wings project and have peaked roofs.
 The main roof is hipped.
-A one story brick and concrete addition was added to the rear of the building in 1965.
+In the interior are wooden floors and walls covered with plaster.
+Inside the first story entrance is a foyer and a central hall.
+The staircase ascends to the large central County Circuit Court courtroom on the second story.
+There is a carved garland over a circular arch door behind the judge’s bench.
+The courtroom has a high ceiling and galleries on north and south sides with twin wood staircases.
+On the first story is a small courtroom.
+The building houses the County Circuit Court of the 3rd Judicial Circuit and County Court.
+A one story brick and concrete addition was added to the rear of the building in 1964 to 1965.
+The architect was Harry E Burns and the contractor was R B Gay Construction

 See: National Register of Historic Places – Suwannee County Courthouse